 Derided as one-hit wonders and labeled as “frat hip hop”, estranged from their original producer, Rick Rubin, and record label, Def Jam, the Beastie Boys were in self-imposed exile in Los Angeles during early 1988 and pretty much written off by most music critics before even beginning they started recording this album (their 2nd).
 This time around though the Beasties were focusing on making an album with more creative depth and less commercial material, to be produced by the Dust Brothers (Tone-Lōc’s ‘Wild Thing‘) whose own extensive, innovative use of sampling helped establish the practice of multi-layered sampling as an art in itself.

 I do remember, however, that when it was released in 1989 it made absolutely no impression on me whatsoever.
 In truth, very little of what the Beastie Boys ever did anyway.
 I was more into what was happening in the U.K. and anything void of vitamin C, but here I am now 26 years later moving and groovin’, in lycra no less, up and down these godless hills along Kempenfelt Dr. to the Beastie Boys.

 Choosing “favorites” is tricky in that I prefer to view the album as a single track divided into parts; it just has that kind of flow.
 Each song is unique in it’s own way and totally bad ass.
 Just the way the album kicks off with the near sleezy ‘All the Girls‘ before leading into the deadly funky ‘Shake your Rump‘ is enough to have you completely swaggering your way through the downtown core heading north along Dunlop Str. towards the hills and imminent awesomeness.
 There’s ‘Johnny Ryall‘, ‘Egg Man‘, the playful ‘The Sound of Science‘, the ghetto drama of ‘Car Thief‘ and, oh, when was the last time you actually listened to ‘Hey Ladies‘?

 But, honestly, I’m outside in shorts and it’s warm out…in Barrie…and I’m rocking out hills to the Beastie Boys.
-How awesome is this?
-Sorry, Cuff.
-Nothing personal.